aleksandar-stefanovic/compose-material-data-table/README.md

 For the planned features, see [Issues](https://github.com/aleksandar-stefanovic/compose-material-data-table/issues).

 ## Supported platforms
-Right now, it is tested and working on Desktop and Android, while the Kotlin/Wasm has partial support — it is limited by Kotlin/Wasm not having support for number formatting, but it works otherwise.
-Please create an issue or a pull request if you'd like to have this project supported on other platforms.
+Right now, it is tested and working on:
+- Desktop
+- Android
+- WASM (with the limitation of not having number formatting)
+- iOS

 # Example
 Gradle submodule `sample` contains a working example of the `Table` implementation, see [Sample App.kt](https://github.com/aleksandar-stefanovic/compose-material-data-table/blob/main/sample/src/commonMain/kotlin/io/github/aleksandar_stefanovic/composematerialdatatable/App.kt).